-These boneless short ribs are oven-braised.
+These delicious ribs are oven-braised.
 Rich, fatty, tender beef - a true comfort food!
-And they are more affordable than ribeye roast, another excellent and fatty cut of meat.
+And they are more affordable than ribeye roast, another deliciously fatty cut of meat.
+In this easy recipe, I simply place the seasoned ribs in a pan and bake them for three hours at 300°F. Yes, it's as easy as it sounds, and the result is superb.

 Ingredients